Functional clustering methods for binary longitudinal data with temporal heterogeneity: Introduction

 Mixed-effects models are commonly used in binary longitudinal studies in the social, behavioral, and health sciences.
 These models' popularity stems from their ability to capture longitudinal effects generated by repeated-measurement processes.
 To be more specific, random effects are introduced into linear models with only fixed effects to reflect the correlation between observations on the same subject.
 This extension also avoids some of the technical issues that can arise during the analysis of variance.
 For example, \cite{stir:etal:84} showed that mixed-effects models have advantages over Markov models when dealing with a series of binary data because they are better at interpreting the effects of covariates and circumventing some of the difficult issues caused by unbalanced design or missing values.
 Other approaches to dealing with serial effects in longitudinal data provide practical recommendations by combining the mixed-effects models with other statistical methods \citep{vari:czad:09,guer:etal:12}.

-Adding varying coefficients has also been shown to be extremely effective for modeling of time-varying effects in longitudinal studies \citep{hast:tibs:93, hoov:etal:98, wu:etal:98, lang:brez:04, yanq:huli:05, fan:zhan:08, lu:zhan:09, jeon:park:16, jeon:etal:17,park:jeon:17}.
-Such varying-coefficient functions can be easily modeled by Bayesian methods, e.g., Bayesian P-splines \citep{lang:brez:04}, series priors \citep{shen:ghos:15}, Gaussian process priors \citep{neal:98}, and free-knot splines and adaptive knot selection \citep{smit:kohn:96,dima:etal:01}.
-The main advantage of using the Bayesian approaches is that Markov chain Monte Carlo (MCMC) helps alleviate the curse of dimensionality.
-The method of free-knot splines and adaptive knot selection, in particular, exhibits natural local adaptation to spatially inhomogeneous smoothness, whereas other approaches require significant modifications \citep{smit:kohn:96,kohn:etal:01,rupp:etal:03}.
+A varying-coefficient model has been shown to be extremely effective for modeling of time-varying effects in longitudinal studies \citep{hast:tibs:93, hoov:etal:98, wu:etal:98, lang:brez:04, yanq:huli:05, fan:zhan:08, lu:zhan:09, jeon:park:16, jeon:etal:17,park:jeon:17}.
+Such varying-coefficient functions can be easily modeled by Bayesian methods, e.g., Bayesian P-splines \citep{lang:brez:04}, series priors \citep{shen:ghos:15}, Gaussian process priors \citep{neal:98}, Bayesian wavelets \citep{chip:etal:97}, and free-knot splines and adaptive knot selection \citep{smit:kohn:96,dima:etal:01}.
+The main advantage of using the Bayesian approaches is that uncertainty quantification is naturally performed with credible sets obtained by Markov chain Monte Carlo (MCMC).
+The method of free-knot splines and adaptive knot selection, in particular, exhibits natural local adaptation to spatially inhomogeneous smoothness \citep{smit:kohn:96,kohn:etal:01,rupp:etal:03,kang:jeon:23}.

-Existing varying-coefficient mixed models focus on exploring common varying coefficients that are shared across all subjects, although functional linear models can estimate subject-specific varying effects through functional contrasts \citep{rams:silv:05}.
-Because there are various sources of heterogeneity among subjects, particularly in longitudinal studies, such a common structure of varying coefficients may be oversimplified, leading to incorrect conclusions.
-In this regard, model-based clustering based on mixture distributions is preferable because it is easily extended to various statistical models, such as when using time series and mixed-type data to reveal latent subpopulations \citep{assm:jens:11, frau:11, mcpa:gorm:16, grun:18}.
-One notable application of model-based clustering to mixed-effects models is clustering the subject-level coefficients rather than the responses to account for within-class heterogeneity \citep{lenk:desa:00}.
-In addition, \cite{assm:jens:11} applied model-based clustering to the probit mixed models to uncover latent groups in binary panel data; however, the number of clusters must be determined through cross-validation, which may be impractical in some cases due to difficult computations.

-When it comes to model-based clustering, a Dirichlet process (DP) provides an effective clustering framework.
-A mixture model does not need to specify the exact number of mixture components in advance when using this process as a prior of mixture components because the process performs model-based clustering based on infinite mixture distributions \citep{kim:etal:06,yere:etal:14,kyun:15}.
-In particular, a stick-breaking process prior which is the approximation of the DP in a finite-dimensional space \citep{ishw:jame:01} helps construct sampling steps for a variant of MCMC methods, and this finite process can be effectively incorporated to other statistical methodologies \citep{park:etal:12, park:etal:19}.
-As a result, assigning the DP prior to varying coefficients in a mixed-effects model aids in revealing subpopulations within the functional coefficients without requiring an exact number of clusters to be specified in advance.